ropensci/crul/cran-comments.md

 ---

-This version includes many improvements for the ok() function, adds a new R6 class, some functions gain parameters, and other improvements.
+This version includes a fix for handling of numbers, handling of http response headers, and adds a new feature to an existing function.

 Thanks!
 Scott Chamberlain